enov/Aurora/guide/aurora/model.md

 # Creating Your Models

-There is nothing fancy here.
 Your models can be anything, and extend any class, provided that they are named "Model_".

 Constraint: ID autonumber

 ### A model example

+Your models can be as simple as this one...

     class Model_User
     {